Pre-Primary, Ages 3-6

 At Prince of Peace we are dedicated to educating the whole child.
 In the Pre-Primary classrooms you will see Math Materials, like beads, tiles, and spools for counting, cylinders for differentiating differences in size, and rods for recognizing the difference in amount.
 You will notice the children working on art projects that help them develop grip (which will later lead to better pencil control).
 Children will learn Language skills by practicing with the movable alphabet, sandpaper letters, sound bags, and reading books with teachers.
 Children learn to care for themselves and their environment with washing and pouring activities.
 There is a Peace Shelf where they learn about Religion and have materials that help them practice skills they will need to center themselves.
 Children learn about their world with wooden puzzle maps shaped like the continents or the United States.
 You will notice that the sense of community is strong in the classroom, as well as in the school.

 At Prince of Peace we are dedicated to educating the whole child.
-In the MIII (Jr. High) classrooms you notice that there are not as many manipulative materials on the shelves.
-The children are generally to a stage in their learning where they do not feel the need to use the concrete materials and are able to visualize things more abstractly.
+In the Junior High classrooms you notice that there are not as many manipulative materials on the shelves.
+Students are at a stage in their learning where they do need as many concrete materials and are able to visualize things more abstractly.
+Also, they are preparing to advance to high school.
 They work on more complex Math ideas, like Pre-Algebra.
-They learn geography skills and about our government with various hands on activities.
-They are reading novels and chapter books, completing reports, and practicing their creative writing skills.
-They continue to learn about grammar, but no longer use the symbols.
+They learn geography skills and about our government with various hands on\real world activities.
+They are reading novels and chapter books, creating presentations, and practicing their creative writing and grammar skills.
 Children learn about the Catholic faith and Religions of the world.
 They traditionally prepare a Stations of the Cross activity to help lead the entire school in prayer during Lent.
-The students have a kindergarten buddy that they enjoy meeting with at school, for fun and educational activities, and sitting with during mass, for more prayerful moments.
-You can tell that the children feel pride in their school and themselves.
+Our Junior High students take on leadership roles in the school such as having a kindergarten buddy that they enjoy meeting with at school, for fun and educational activities, and sitting with during mass, for more prayerful moments.
+You can tell that our Junior High students feel pride in their school and themselves.